alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 I wanted to make a first class editor for my phone.
 Many have accused the iPad of being only a consumption device.
 I think I agree.
 But, I think we can make cool creation tools for handheld devices.

 Nowadays I actually prefer editing on my phone with Teddy Hyde.
-I can blog using speech recognition, quick swipe to preview.
+I can blog using speech recognition, and quick swipe to preview.
 And, publishing is as simple as clicking "save file" rather than typing multiple git commands add/commit/push things up.

 ## One handed?